-Under the supervision of the Compensation and Benefits Committee, the Company has developed and implemented compensation policies, plans and programs that seek to enhance the long-term profitability, EPS growth and return on shareholders' equity (ROE) of the Company, and thus shareholder value, by aligning closely the financial interests of the Company's senior management and other key employees with those of its shareholders.
-The long term key financial performance objectives are a 20% annually compounded rate of increase in EPS and an average ROE prior to payment of cash dividends greater than 25%.
-The Company has actually achieved a 16% annually compounded rate of increase in EPS and an average of 29% ROE (prior to payment of shareholder dividends) over the twenty-eight years since 1986, its first year of profitability since becoming a publicly-traded company.
+Under the supervision of the Compensation and Benefits Committee, UTMD has developed and implemented compensation policies, plans and programs that seek to enhance the long-term profitability, EPS growth and return on stockholders' equity (ROE) of the Company, and thus stockholder value, by aligning closely the financial interests of the Company's senior management and other key employees with those of its stockholders.
+The long term key financial performance objectives are a 15% annually compounded rate of increase in EPS and an average ROE prior to payment of cash dividends greater than 25%.
+The Company has actually achieved a 15% annually compounded rate of increase in EPS and an average of 28% ROE (prior to payment of stockholder dividends) over the thirty-one years since 1986, its first year of profitability since becoming a publicly-traded company.